 A Precious Resource

-Boomers love their children and grandchildren.
-Because like real-estate, livestock, ore deposits or lumber… young people are our future assets.
+Boomers loved their children and grandchildren.
+Because like real-estate, livestock, ore deposits or lumber… young people were our future assets.

 - Click on for a map showing where the photograph was taken